Physical Oceanography Community of Practice

 • DATA 1.3 Convene quarterly seminars, discussions, and training sessions on FAIR and CARE data management in collaboration with other IARPC collaboration teams and communities of practice.
 These sessions will address data-related topics that are of interest across different teams or specific to a few teams, with the goal of advancing and supporting the data-related deliverables within this implementation plan.
 Ensure that presenters and contributors provide a broad range of perspectives and expertise.
 Develop a common format and structure (e.g., questions, prompts) for team meetings to help elicit and articulate perspectives on all aspects of FAIR and CARE to support work towards the community summary/synthesis products.

 • DATA 1.6 Support the development of an Integrated Arctic Ecosystem Toolkit that leverages existing data servers to allow for the synthesis of public hydrographic and satellite-derived environmental measurements with a diverse array of biodiversity data.
-Building the tools to connect these datastreams will shorten the time required for each ecosystem health assessment, enabling rapid management response for climate resilience.
+Building the tools to connect these datastreams will shorten the time required for each ecosystem health assessment, enabling rapid management response for resilience.
 By including publicly available observations from NOAA National Marine Fisheries Service, NOAA ‘Omics, and academic-led ocean observatories, as well as publicly available observations derived from open-source community science platforms, this toolkit will provide a critical holistic integration platform for the Arctic region.
-By further developing tools to foster the integration of non-public datastreams alongside the integrated biodiversity observations, this toolkit will serve a diverse array of federal, state, local, and Indigenous partners.
-This two-year project is supported by the Inflation Reduction Act and will be implemented by the NOAA Global Ocean Monitoring and Observing - Arctic Research Program.
+By further developing tools to foster the integration of non-public datastreams alongside the integrated biodiversity observations, this toolkit will serve a diverse array of federal, state, local, and community partners.

 • DATA 1.7 Support a catalog of systems (a registry of polar observing networks) that conduct or coordinate polar observation and monitoring.
 This resource will advance beyond a proof of concept through an iterative process with outreach, community engagement, collaboration, metadata curation, and web usability testing.
-In concert, software design and development will enable a scalable technology architecture, resulting in a fully operational, inclusive, and encompassing tool for discovery.
+In concert, software design and development will enable a scalable technology architecture, resulting in a fully operational, and encompassing tool for discovery.
 This project will also include a polar observing site discovery tool: an innovative demonstration of aggregating documentation for thousands of research and monitoring sites, stations, facilities, observatories, supersites, buoys, moorings, and community-based observations with a view to interoperability.
 The end result will be a single-window search for the discovery of observing assets within and across a multitude of networks.
-This two-year project is supported by the Inflation Reduction Act and will be implemented by the NOAA Global Ocean Monitoring and Observing - Arctic Research Program.

 • DATA 1.9 Actively engage with and support expert and advisory panel work through the US Arctic Observing Network (US AON), the Sustaining Arctic Observing Network (SAON)’s Arctic Roadmap for Observing and Data Systems (Arctic ROADS), and the Arctic Data Committee in developing Arctic observing and data systems plans.
 Additionally, support U.S. engagement in and the implementation of data-related recommendations from the Arctic Observing Summit.
 These efforts will ensure that the United States contributes to and benefits from international coordination and collaboration on Arctic data management.